 “Many people don’t read the terms and conditions of websites; companies should take on the responsibility of disclosing what you’re using that data for,” said Charlene Cieslik, Chief Anti Money Laundering Officer and Chief Privacy Officer at local cryptocurrency startup Coinsquare.

 Continuing her commentary, Cieslik said she worries marketers want every possible piece of data, which opens up companies to data breaches.
-Instead, she recommends partnering with compliance professionals as business partners, working with them to identify the easiest – and safest – ways of identifying what data teams need to do their jobs well and provide high quality service.
+Instead, she recommends partnering with compliance professionals as business partners, working with them to identify the easiest – and safest – ways of identifying what data teams need to do their jobs well and provide high quality service and a data room for due diligence.

 Agreeing with her sentiment, Dean Dolan, the general counsel and Chief Privacy Officer for Staples, added that customers should be given communications preferences and disclosures about what their data is used for.
 He shared an example of an angry customer who, he said, gave consent to be emailed and have his data used on email but didn’t consent to any other communication.
 His anger stemmed from the fact that the organization sent him physical mail, which to him was a violation of his privacy and consent.